Southwestern Istrian: Origin and history

-According to the linguist Josip Ribarić, the Chakavian elements cannot be interpreted with the neighborhood of native Chakavian speakers in Istria because Northern Chakavian subdialect does not have these elements, and as such in the Southwestern Istrian dialect was "saved reflection of the Shtokavian-Chakavian dialect spoken at the end of the 15th, during the 16th and the first half of the 17th century spoke on the Dalmatian mainland".
-According to philologist Lina Pliško, "the main language layer features Ikavian Chakavian from Zadar hinterland, but were also preserved features of assimilated Ikavian Štakavian speakers originating from Makarska (Podbiokovlje) region, who arrived to Istria in a migrational wave with Ikavian Chakavian speakers, and in more-or-less number also language features of Ekavian Chakavian speakers (Northern Chakavian, Buzet, and partly Middle Chakavian subdialect).
+According to linguist Josip Ribarić, the Chakavian features of the subdialect cannot be attributed to the influence of neighboring native Chakavian speakers in Istria, as the Northern Chakavian subdialect does not include these elements.
+He argued that the Southwestern Istrian dialect preserves a "reflection of the Shtokavian-Chakavian dialect spoken at the end of the 15th, during the 16th and the first half of the 17th century spoke on the Dalmatian mainland".
+Philologist Lina Pliško stated that "the main linguistic layer is Ikavian Chakavian from the Zadar hinterland, though it also preserves features of assimilated Ikavian Shtokavian speakers from the Makarska (Podbiokovlje) region, who migrated to Istria along with Ikavian Chakavian speakers.
+Additionally, some features of Ekavian Chakavian speakers (Northern Chakavian, Buzet dialect, and partly Middle Chakavian subdialect) were preserved."

-The subdialect was first mentioned by Ribarić in 1916.
-In the second half of the 20th century, to the dialect was attributed a larger number of Shtokavian elements and hence was also classified among Shtokavian Ikavian subdialects, a thesis first argued by Polish linguist Mieczysław Małecki (1930), which was mostly supported by Serbian linguists, Aleksandar Belić, Pavle Ivić and Radosav Bošković.
-However, a comprehensive research made by Mate Hraste in 1964 held for determination of Shtokavian languages in Istria found that Southwestern Istria "is not Shtokavian nor Shtokavian-Chakavian, as was called by Ribarić, but Chakavian-Shtokavian, because in it even today prevail Chakavian elements, and not Shtokavian.
+The subdialect was first noted by Ribarić in 1916.
+In the second half of the 20th century, more Shtokavian elements were identified within the dialect, leading to its classification among the Shtokavian Ikavian subdialects—a thesis first proposed by Polish linguist Mieczysław Małecki (1930) and later supported primarily by Serbian linguists Aleksandar Belić, Pavle Ivić, and Radosav Bošković.
+However, in a comprehensive 1964 study, Mate Hraste concluded that Southwestern Istria "is not Shtokavian nor Shtokavian-Chakavian, as was called by Ribarić, but Chakavian-Shtokavian, because in it even today prevail Chakavian elements, and not Shtokavian.
 Shtokavian is only Premantura, Banjole, Vintijan, Vinkuran and Valdebek, although even in those places there are Čakavian adstrata which was introduced from the hinterland during the centuries to the present day.
 The language of all these places even today is mostly Chakavian".

-According to it, and work by Dalibor Brozović, Ivić in 1981 argued that if the subdialect is classified among Chakavian subdialects it belongs to the Chakavian subdialects of the Southeastern group.
+Based on these findings, along with the work of Dalibor Brozović, Ivić argued in 1981 that if the subdialect is to be classified among Chakavian subdialects, it belongs to the Southeastern group of Chakavian subdialects.

 Speaking area

 According to Pliško, the subdialect is spoken "from the very South (Premantura), along the Western coast of Istria until the delta of river Mirna (Tar), along Eastern line Muntrilj – Kringa – Sveti Petar u Šumi – Kanfanar until Sveti Ivan in Višnjan, along Western coast of river Raša until Barban, then line Rakalj – Marčana – Muntić – Valtura – and South Jadreški – Šišan – Ližnjan – Medulin".
-To this subdialect also belongs the so-called Vodice oasis of ten villages (Vodice, Jelovice, Dane, Trstenik, Rašpor, Črnehi located in municipality of Lanišće, and Golac, Brdo, Gojaki, Zagrad in municipality of Hrpelje-Kozina) in Northeastern part of Istria (Ćićarija), located in Croatia and Slovenia, which was described by Ribarić.
+This subdialect also includes the so-called Vodice oasis, a group of ten villages (Vodice, Jelovice, Dane, Trstenik, Rašpor, Črnehi in the municipality of Lanišće, and Golac, Brdo, Gojaki, and Zagrad in the municipality of Hrpelje-Kozina) in northeastern Istria (Ćićarija), located within both Croatia and Slovenia, as described by Ribarić.

-It can be divided into smaller units: the main area in the Southwest, Premantura area in the South, and Vodice oasis in the Northeast.
-From the prosody perspective of accent, rhythm, intonation, etc., it can be divided into typological areas: central, border, northwestern, Vodice oasis, southern.
+The subdialect can be further divided into smaller units: the main area in the southwest, the Premantura area in the south, and the Vodice oasis in the northeast.
+Based on prosodic features like accent, rhythm, and intonation, it can also be classified into typological areas: central, border, northwestern, Vodice oasis, and southern.